Chairmanship

 Secretariat

-The International Centre for Migration Policy Development (ICMPD) serves as the Secretariat of the Budapest Process and in this role, it provides strategic, content-wise and administrative support to the Turkish Chair and the Hungarian Co-Chair in their leadership of the process.
-Furthermore it serves as a coordinating body for all participating countries and offers administrative and substance support when needed.
+The International Centre for Migration Policy Development (ICMPD) serves as the Secretariat of the Budapest Process and in this role, it provides strategic, content and administrative support to the Turkish Chair and the Hungarian Co-Chair in their leadership of the process.
+Furthermore, it serves as a coordinating body for all participating countries and offers administrative and substance support when needed.

 ICMPD was tasked to be the Secretariat of the Budapest Process in 1994.

-The roles of the Budapest Process Governance are also laid out in the 2013 Istanbul Ministerial Declaration and previous declarations.
+The structure of the Budapest Process Governance is laid out in the 2013 Istanbul Ministerial Declaration.